 Around 11,000 years ago the earth experienced a massive climate change.
-As the earth warmed, most of the giant mammals became extinct but people survived by adapting in may ways, resulting in the development of villages and a less nomadic lifestyle.
+As the earth warmed, most of the giant mammals went extinct.
+People survived by adapting in many ways, resulting in the development o more sedentary lifestyles.

-A thousand years ago, there were many America Indian tribes in Maryland.
-They grew beans, hunted and fished, and traded extensively with each other.
-The Piscataway are the tribes that are the most likely to have been living here and on the land that is now Takoma Park when Europeans started settling the New World.
+A thousand years ago, there were many Native American tribes in Maryland.
+They grew corn and beans, hunted and fished, and traded extensively with each other.
+The populous and powerful Piscataway are the most likely Native Americans to have been living near and on the land that is now Takoma Park when Europeans started settling the regions in the 1600s.

-Starting in the 1800's, Benjamin Gilbert, a Washington DC real estate developer, bought 90 acres of land around a small train station located on the B&O Railroad's Metropolitan Branch.
-Gilbert developed Takoma Park and marketed it to city officeworkers as country living, a 6-mile commute from the city, with clean water and fresh air.
+Starting in the 1880s, Benjamin Gilbert (pictured top left), a Washington, D.C. real estate developer bought 90 acres of land around a small train station located on the B&O Railroad Metropolitan Branch.
+Gilbert developed Takoma Park and marketed it to Washington bureaucrats as country living only a 6-mile commute from the city with clean water and fresh air.

 Topics.
-This historical marker is listed in these topic lists: Native Americans • Railroads & Streetcars • Settlements & Settlers.
+This historical marker is listed in these topic lists: Animals • Anthropology & Archaeology • Native Americans • Settlements & Settlers.

 Location.
-38° 58.969′ N, 77° 1.285′ W. Marker is in Takoma Park, Maryland, in Montgomery County.
-Marker can be reached from Fenton Street, on the right when traveling south.
-Along the Metropolitan Branch Trail near the corner of Fenton Street and Takoma Avenue.
+Marker has been reported damaged.
+38° 58.962′ N, 77° 1.277′ W. Marker is in Takoma Park, Maryland, in Montgomery County.
+Marker is at the intersection of Albany Avenue and Takoma Avenue, on the right when traveling east on Albany Avenue.
 Touch for map.
-Marker is in this post office area: Takoma Park MD 20912, United States of America.
+Marker is at or near this postal address: 531 Albany Ave, Takoma Park MD 20912, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Metropolitan Branch and Takoma Park (within shouting distance of this marker); Belle Ziegler Park (about 300 feet away, measured in a direct line); Walt Penney Field (about 600 feet away); Jesup Blair House
+At least 8 other markers are within walking distance of this location.
+The Metropolitan Branch & Takoma Park (within shouting distance of this marker);